 Image by Wenkan Zhu 500px Images

-Take a gander at the six-story sign out front.
-It's an official landmark (and an excellent photo op).
-Everyone from Duke Ellington to Frank Sinatra to Prince has taken the stage here over the years (and left their signature on the famous backstage walls).
-The real show-stopper, though, is the opulent French baroque architecture, including the lobby modeled on the Palace of Versailles.
+Take a gander at the illuminated six-story sign – it's an official landmark and an excellent photo op.
+Everyone from Duke Ellington to Dolly Parton to Prince has played here over the years (and left their signature on the famous backstage walls).
+The real show-stopper, though, is the opulent French baroque architecture, including a lobby modeled on the Palace of Versailles.

 Opened in 1921, the theater originally screened silent movies with a full orchestra and white-gloved ushers leading patrons to their seats.
-Tickets cost just 50 cents, so rich and poor alike could revel in the splendor.
-Today it's a concert venue.
-One-hour tours ($15) are available most days at noon.
+With tickets just 50 cents, rich and poor alike could revel in the splendor.
+Today it hosts concerts, comedy shows, talks and other live performances.
+One-hour tours (adult/child $15/10) are available most days at noon.